 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Atypical teratoid/rhabdoid tumor (AT/RT) is a fast-growing embryonal tumor of the brain and spinal cord.
-AT/RT is very rare, accounting for about 1-2% of central nervous system (CNS) tumors in children.
+Atypical teratoid/rhabdoid tumor (AT/RT) is a fast-growing tumor that occurs in the brain and spinal cord.
+AT/RT is very rare.
+It accounts for about 1-2% of central nervous system (CNS) tumors in children.
+There are about 75 new cases of AT/RT each year in the United States.
 AT/RT most often occurs in young children under 3 years of age.
-Approximately 50% of embryonal tumors in infants under 1 year of age are AT/RTs.
-There are about 75 new cases of AT/RT each year in the United States.
+It is the most common malignant CNS tumor in infants under 1 year of age.

-There is no standard staging system for AT/RT.
-Tumors are classified as newly diagnosed or recurrent.
-AT/RT is an aggressive cancer.
-Approximately 15-30% of patients have spread of disease to the meninges or cerebrospinal fluid (CSF) at diagnosis.
+AT/RT is a high-grade (grade IV) tumor.
+It is an aggressive cancer.
+Approximately 15-30% of patients have spread of disease to the cerebrospinal fluid (CSF) or meninges at diagnosis.
 This spread of disease to the meninges is called leptomeningeal metastases.

 Factors that influence prognosis include:

 The 5-year survival rate for children with AT/RT is approximately 50%.
 However, this varies widely depending upon the age at diagnosis and spread of disease.
 Children less than 3 years of age with metastatic disease have the worst prognosis with less than 10% chance of long-term cure.